 Eligible nominees are assessed against a set of personal and professional competencies.
-For the 2019/20 AIBC Council, the competencies sought include a combination of regulatory experience, business and governance skills, further described in the Nominee Information Package (PDF).
-Members and honorary members are asked to consider the desired competencies and experience when submitting nominations for council.
+Registrants are asked to consider the desired competencies and experience, which are outlined each year in a Nominee Information Package, when submitting nominations for council.

 Role of the Nominations Review Committee